paulwrubel/stroll/README.md

 The zero point, `Z`, will reset the count on the current page to 0.

+### Memorize and Recall

+> You decide to take a mental note of your current step count.
+Focusing on a single number, you are able to persist it in your memory indefinitely.
+Who knows, at some point son on your stroll you may find it helpful to recall what it was!

+You can memorize a number with `M` and later recall it with `R`.
+You can only memorize a single number at a time, and it will stay memorized until the stroll is completed.

 ### Prepared Notes

 > After grabbing a random notebook from the shelf, you notice that its pages already have a bunch of tallies on them!
 Oh well, you'll just have to continue from where they left off, I guess...